-- (a) the Project had maintained proper accounting records for the year ended 31 December 2014 and the financial statements give a true and fair view of the state of affairs of the Project as at 31 December 2014 in accordance with Generally Accepted Accounting Principles. - (b) the funds provided had been utilized for the purposes for which they were provided. - (c) the Statements of Expenditure (SOEs) submitted could be fairly relied upon to support the applications for reimbursement in accordance with the requirements specified in the Loan Agreement, - (d) the opening and closing balances, withdrawals from and replenishments to the Imprest Fund Account had been truly and fairly disclosed in the books and records maintained by the Project and the balance as at 31 December 2014 had been satisfactorily reconciled with the accounting records of the Central Bank of Sri Lanka as at that date,

-- (e) the satisfactory measures had been taken by the management to rectify the issues highlighted in my previous year audit report, and - (f) the financial covenants laid down in the Loan Agreement had been complied with.
+- the Project had maintained proper accounting records for the year ended (a) December 2013 and the financial statements give a true and fair view of the state of affairs of the Project as at 31 December 2013 in accordance with Generally Accepted Accounting Principles. - (b) the funds provided had been utilized for the purposes for which they were provided. - the Statements of Expenditure (SOEs) submitted could be fairly relied upon to (c) support the applications for reimbursement in accordance with the requirements specified in the Loan Agreement. - (d) the satisfactory measures had been taken by the management to rectify the issues highlighted in my previous year audit report, and - the financial covenants laid down in the Loan Agreement had been complied with. (e)